 • Industry comparables: Examining the multiples of competitors and other companies that engage in activities similar to those of the firm to be valued, this is an external method.

 • M&A comparables: Examining the multiples of previous M&A transactions in the sector of the firms to be valued, this is also done with the external method.

 To keep in mind

-In my next blog I will give you a small introduction into what the free cash flow is and why it is important for determining the value of a firm if it does done based on the internal data.
+In my next post, I will give you a small introduction into what the free cash flow is and why it is important for determining the value of a firm if it does so based on the internal data.
 Stay tuned!